 - Disk drive.

-These parts are typically housed within the laptop or desktop unit itself, except for the keyboard and mouse are attached and used externally.
+These parts are housed within the laptop or the desktop system-unit.
+For the desktop, however, the keyboard and mouse are attached and used externally.

-A component just as important in a system unit is the disk drive.
-This is where data and information is stored locally on the computer.
-They are classified as secondary storage.
-There are two popular types of disk drives.
+A component just as important is the disk drive.
+This is where computer data is stored.
+It is classified as secondary memory.

-Solid state disk drive: The newer SDDs store data on flash memory chips and are less prone to erratic behavior.
-These are much faster and more reliable compared to HDDs.
+Solid state disk: This new type of disk drive stores data on flash memory chips and is less prone to erratic behavior.
+It is faster and reliable even in the event of sudden power outages.